IgnaceMenace/server/README.md

 sudo chmod +x setupFedS.sh
 bash setupFedS.sh
 ```
+You are now able to access nginx on port 81, portainer on port 9443 and nextcloud on port 8080.
+Firstly you should create a proxy host on Nginx with an ssl certificate and forward to the port 11000.
+Then you can go to the port 8080 and launch the instalation ofnextcloud AIO from the interface.
 ## Only Nextcloud AIO

 Open the ports in your router and your internet provider !